Kautenja/PotatoChips/README.md

     frequencies
 -   **Linear Feedback Shift Register (LFSR):** old-school 8-bit randomness!

-See the [Manual][GBS] for more information about the features of this module.
+See the [Manual][PalletTownWavesSystem] for more information about the features of this module.

 <!-- ------------------------------------------------------------ -->
 <!-- MARK: S-SMP(ADSR) -->